Non-Abelian Tensor Multiplet Equations from Twistor Space: Supersymmetric extension

 Let us conclude with some remarks concerning the physical field content of our constraint equations.
 Under gauge transformations, the fields $(H_{AB},\psi^I_A,\phi^{IJ})$ transform on-shell as $(H_{AB},\psi^I_A,\phi^{IJ})\mapsto g^{-1}\acton (H_{AB},\psi^I_A,\phi^{IJ})$.
 Furthermore, at the linearised level, it is easy to see that they satisfy the (superspace) free field equations

 For $n=1$, the fields $(H_{AB},\psi^I_A,\phi^{IJ})$ constitute the $\CN=(1,0)$ tensor multiplet consisting of a self-dual 3-form, two spinors, and a scalar.
-The $\CN=(2,0)$ tensor multiplet consists of a self-dual 3-form, four spinors, and five scalars, but for $n=2$, it appears that we find six scalars instead.
-This is similar to the ambitwistor picture for maximally supersymmetric Yang--Mills theory in four dimensions in the $\CN=4$ formalism.\footnote{Notice that the ambitwistor space sits naturally in $P^6$ \cite{Saemann:2011nb}.} Here, the twistor description yields too many scalar fields and an additional constraint has to be imposed to restrict the field content \cite{Witten:1978xx}.\footnote{This problem can be avoided by working in the $\CN=3$ formalism at the cost of not making manifest the full $\CN=4$ supersymmetry.} In our case, we can impose the condition $\Omega_{IJ}\phi^{IJ}=0$ to reduce the field content of the constraint equations \eqref{eq:constrainteq} to that of the maximally supersymmetric tensor multiplet.\footnote{Such a constraint is absent in the twistor description of $\CN=(1,1)$ super Yang--Mills theory in six dimensions \cite{Saemann:2012rr}.} Note that this constraint obviously preserves supersymmetry.
-This yields non-Abelian constraint equations containing the $\CN=(2,0)$ tensor multiplet which at the linearised level obeys \eqref{eq:lineq}.
-Exposing the meaning of the other fields contained in the field strength $F$ will require further analysis \cite{Saemann1}.
+The $\CN=(2,0)$ tensor multiplet consists of a self-dual 3-form, four spinors, and five scalars.
+It seems, however, that for $n=2$ or, equivalently, for $\CN=(2,0)$ supersymmetry, the twistor space constructions yields six scalars instead.
+This apparent problem can be resolved by inspecting the Bianchi identity $\nabla H=0$ for the self-dual 3-form.
+If and only if $n=2$, its purely fermionic part, $(\nabla H)_{ABCD}^{IJKL}=0$, together with the constraint equations \eqref{eq:constrainteq} yields the algebraic condition $\Omega_{IJ}\phi^{IJ}=0$, which, in turn, reduces the number of scalars by one.
+Thus, also for $\CN=(2,0)$ supersymmetry, we find the correct number of scalar fields.
+Note that this is quite different from the ambitwistor construction of maximally supersymmetric Yang--Mills theory in four dimensions in the $\CN=4$ formalism.\footnote{Notice that the ambitwistor space sits naturally in $P^6$ \cite{Saemann:2011nb}.} In that approach, the twistor description yields too many scalar fields, as well, and an additional algebraic condition, which does {\it not} follow from the ambitwistor construction, has to be imposed by hand to restrict the field content to that of maximally supersymmetric Yang--Mills theory \cite{Witten:1978xx}.\footnote{This problem can be avoided by working in the $\CN=3$ formalism at the cost of not making manifest the full $\CN=4$ supersymmetry.
+Note that such a constraint is absent in the twistor description of $\CN=(1,1)$ super Yang--Mills theory in six dimensions \cite{Saemann:2012rr} as also in that case, the field content is correctly reproduced.}

+Summarising, we have constructed non-Abelian constraint equations containing the $\CN=(n,0)$ tensor multiplet, for $n=0,1,2$, which, at the linearised level, obeys \eqref{eq:lineq}.